TatpongTH/My-Project-Lists/README.md

 - Sonnet Lite (ZIP file) is about designing Butterworth filters or Chebyshev filter for transmission line.

-  In this project, we choose Butterworth to design our filter (THIS IS CURRENTLY IN PROGRESS!!!)
+  In this project, we choose Butterworth to design our filter

   Report: https://medium.com/@nattarach.s/comparison-among-lc-low-pass-filter-stepped-impedance-and-microstrip-filter-bd696256a281